azurecitadel/azurecitadel/content/partner/lighthouse/minimal.md

 The **principalId** is the objectId for the user, service principal or security group.
 The **principalDisplayName** is cosmetic.

 The **roleDefinitionId** is the GUIDs for the [Azure RBAC built-in roles](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles).
-Here they are pulled from the variables section for readability.
+The template uses variables for readability.

 ```json
 "variables": {